Synerty/synerty-peek/docs/setup_os_requirements_debian/SetupOSRequirementsDebian.rst

 ----

-You can now logout from the root console.
+You must now logout from the root console.

 Login as Peek
 -------------